 The point is that God cannot do something that is a violation of his own existence and nature.
 Therefore, He cannot make a rock so big he can't pick it up or make something bigger than Himself, etc. But, not being able to do this does not mean He is not God nor that He is not omnipotent.
 Omnipotence is not the ability to do anything conceivable but the ability to do anything consistent with His nature and consistent with His desire within the realm of His unlimited and universal power, which we do not possess.
 This does not mean He can violate His own nature.
 If He did something inconsistent with His nature, then He would be self-contradictory.
 If God were self-contradictory, He would not be true.
 Likewise, if He did something that violated His nature, like make a rock so big He can't pick it up, He would also not be true since that would be a self-contradiction.
 Since truth is not self-contradictory and neither is God, and if He were not true, then He would not be God.
 But God is true and not self-contradictory.
 Therefore, God cannot do something that violates His own nature.

 A rock that big is impossible

-Also, since a rock, by definition, is not infinitely big, then it isn't logically possible to make a rock, something that is finite in size, be infinite in size (no longer a rock) since only God is infinite in size.
-At dictionary.com, a rock is defined as a "Relatively hard, naturally formed mineral or petrified matter; stone. a) A relatively small piece or fragment of such material. b) A relatively large body of such material--as a cliff or peak. c) A naturally formed aggregate of mineral matter constituting a significant part of the earth's crust."
-A rock, by definition, is not infinitely large.
-So, to say the rock must be so big that God cannot pick it up is to say that the rock is no longer a rock.
+Also, since a rock--by definition--is not infinitely big, then it isn't logically possible to make a rock, something that is finite in size, be infinite in size (no longer a rock) since only God is infinite in size.
+At dictionary.com, a rock is defined as a "Relatively hard, naturally formed mineral or petrified matter, stone. a) A relatively small piece or fragment of such material. b) A relatively large body of such material--as a cliff or peak. c) A naturally formed aggregate of mineral matter constituting a significant part of the earth's crust."
+A rock--by definition--is not infinitely large.
+So, to say that the rock must be so big that God cannot pick it up is to say that the rock is no longer a rock.